 Privacy & Consent

-Keeping parental sign-off and student permission before sharing posts.
-That step keeps student data safe in digital classrooms.
+Obtain parental sign-off and student permission before sharing posts, which ensures student data security in digital environments.

 Community Guidelines

-Set a code of conduct for online discussions.
-Clear rules on respectful comments and hashtag usage shape an inclusive learning environment.
+Establish a code of conduct for online discussions with clear rules on respectful comments and hashtag usage to shape an inclusive learning environment.

 Ethical Posting

-Teach students to cite sources and spot misinformation on social media platforms.
-That practice builds digital literacy and trust.
+Teach students to cite sources and identify misinformation on social media platforms, strengthening digital literacy and building trust.

 Examples & Templates